desmos-labs/desmos/x/reports/spec/02-concepts.md

 The title of a reason should be used to give users a quick idea about why they might want to select this reason during the report creation process.
 Good titles should be short and easy to understand (e.g. __Spam__, __Explicit content__, etc).

 ### Description (Optional)
-AN optional extended description of the reason and why the report has been made.
+A reason description can be optionally used to allow the users to further understand when they should select this reason during the report creation process.